fossasia/susi_installer/README.md

 | geocoder		| -				    | - | - |
 | soundcloud-lib	| -				    | - | - |

-Indirect dependencies when installing some of the above
+Indirect requirements when installing some of the above

 | PIP | Debian/Ubuntu/LinuxMint | Fedora | Requested by |
 | --- | --- | --- | -- |